-Q: Where is housing usually during rehearsal weekends and contest weekends?
+Q: Where is member housing during rehearsal weekends and contest weekends?

 A: During rehearsal weekends, we stay at various houses provided by parents of members in Lexington, KY.
-This is also the case during New Years Camp in Huntington, WV.
 Also, we are provided with churches on some weekends, with all members staying.
 There is a clear separation of male and female.

 During contest weekends, depending on location, members will either stay at the aforementioned or will stay at a church together.
 There is a staff member on site that oversees, and again a clear separation between male and female.

-Q. What is the feeding situation for members and staff?
+Q. What is the food situation for members and staff?

 A: Members and staff are expected to pay or bring their own food during rehearsal weekends.
-Some special occasions will come where volunteers will feed the members and staff members.
+Occasionally, volunteers will feed the members and staff members.